 - The number of lessons needed is variable.

 The principles of this technique are simple, but most habits have developed over many years and they do not disappear in a flash.
 You learn at your own pace and discover for yourself how this technique impacts your life.
 I recommend a couple of lessons so that you can get an idea about this method of learning and you can see if I’m the right teacher for you.
-Most students require a minimum of 10 lessons to be able to apply these principles to their daily and specialized activities.
+Most students need a minimum of 10 lessons to be able to apply these principles to their daily and specialized activities.

 To begin, students need to take lessons once or twice a week.
 The first lesson lasts an hour, at the same cost, so that we can talk about your concerns and I can give you more time as I introduce you to this process.